harvardnlp/harvardnlp.github.io/NamedTensor.md

-A more general feature is the `contract` method for tensor contraction between name tensors.
-Tensor contraction, the machinery behind `einsum`, is an elegant way of thinking about generalizations of dot-products, matrix-vector products, matrix-matrix products, etc.
+A more general feature is the `dot` method for tensor contraction between name tensors.
+Tensor contraction, the machinery behind `einsum`, is an elegant way of thinking about generalizations of dot-products, matrix-vector products, matrix- matrix products, etc.

 {% highlight python %}
 # Runs torch.einsum(ijk,ijk->jk, tensor1, tensor2)
-im.contract("height", im2).named_shape
+im.dot("height", im2).shape
 {% endhighlight %}